 The school provides a vibrant and purposeful learning environment for students.
 The air-conditioned classrooms are well equipped with modern, sturdy furniture and a good range of relevant resources.
-Teaching areas are uncluttered and well ordered and students have access to individual work stations if this appropriate for them.
+Teaching areas are uncluttered and well-ordered and students have access to individual work stations if this appropriate for them.

-Four of the teaching areas are equipped with interactive touch screens, and the fifth classroom is geared towards practical activities and life skills development.
+Four of the teaching areas are equipped with interactive whiteboards, and the fifth classroom is geared towards practical activities and life skills development.
 All classrooms have computers and internet access and students are encouraged to use these for learning and leisure.
 Staff work closely with the therapy team to use technology to develop each individual’s motor, communication and ICT skills.

 The curriculum is broad and takes full account of the national curriculum programmes of study for KS3, KS4 and post 16 students.
 Activities are matched closely to the students’ needs as identified in their Individual Education Plans (IEPs), and there is a strong focus on the students learning through practical experience so that their learning has meaning.